Together against the fossil error. Stop the CCS Act. Real climate protection solutions now.

 Last generation Regensburg

-Lokale AGENDA21 in Feldkirchen-Westerham
+Local AGENDA21 in Feldkirchen-Westerham

-Mannheim Kohlefrei
+Mannheim Coal-free

 MannheimZero (Germany)

-Naturefriends of Germany e.V.
+NatureFriends of Germany e.V.

 Nature conservation association Südtondern e.V.